Skip to content

 solver = QuboSolver(instance, blade_config)

-We do the same using the greedy embedding method, using a triangular lattice layout on a DigitalAnalogDevice with a number of traps at least equal to the number of variables in the QUBO:
+We do the same using the greedy embedding method, using a triangular lattice layout on a DigitalAnalogDevice with a number of greedy_traps at least equal to the number of variables in the QUBO:

 greedy_config = SolverConfig.from_kwargs(